 Start Planning

-While there’s still time, take a few days to think through your to-do’s.
+Well ahead of the holiday, take a few days to think through your to-dos.
 Do you have enough serving utensils and dishes?
 Do you need to buy some extra cookware?
-Sit down and make a checklist that includes these:
+Here’s a list of considerations to prepare:

-- Assess your apartment square footage and available space to see how many guests you can entertain.
+• Assess your apartment size and seating options to see how many guests you can entertain

-- Find out who has certain food allergies and/or food-related preferences.
+• Find out who has certain food allergies or food-related preferences

 Invite Your Guests